-This is not an exhaustive list, but expenses may include emergency medical or dental expenses not covered by insurance, professional interview attire, personal hygiene products, and transportation costs to attend a funeral of an immediate family member.
+This is not an exhaustive list, but expenses may include emergency medical, vision or dental expenses not covered by insurance, professional interview attire, personal hygiene products, winter coat and boots, laptop repairs, and transportation costs to attend a funeral of an immediate family member.

 What type of expenses may not be covered?

 This is not an exhaustive list, but expenses not covered include tuition, university fees, meal plan, groceries, parking tickets, late fees, Cornell ID replacement, credit card debt, hotel costs, storage, fees associated with graduate school, textbooks, or other academic expenses calculated into the cost of attendance as part of the student’s financial aid package.
-Funding is not available for travel or shipping related to departing campus due to COVID-19.
-If you are local and need support for groceries, we encourage you to visit the Cornell Food Panty which will be open throughout the summer
+Funding is not available for travel, laptops, academic supplies or furniture.
+If you are local and need support for groceries, we encourage you to visit the Cornell Food Pantry webpage to learn more and submit an application.

 To apply for grants through the Access Fund, students must submit an application using the link below.
 Applications should be submitted at least four weeks or 30 business days before the funds are needed.
 The application will be reviewed and if approved, the student will be notified by e-mail within two weeks (fourteen business days) upon receipt of the application.
 If the application is not approved, the student will be notified by e-mail within two weeks (fourteen business days) upon receipt of the application.
 Depending on the situation, the student may be referred to additional resources including financial aid to explore loan options.

 The Access Fund is administered by the Office of the Dean of Students through the First-Generation and Low-Income Student Support.
-If you have any questions or would like to refer a student, please contact Shakima M. Clency, Peggy J. Koenig ’78 Associate Dean of Students for Student Empowerment and Director of First-Generation & Low-Income Student Support at (607) 254-1288 or email@example.com
+If you have any questions or would like to refer a student, please email us at firstname.lastname@example.org

 Please complete the Access Fund application.